adityafilesx/Data-Ai-challenge-Redrob-Hack2skill/README.md

-# Redrob Hackathon — Team Lyle
+# Redrob Hackathon — Team One Wish Willow

 ## Overview
 This repository contains a rule-based multi-component candidate ranking system developed for the **Intelligent Candidate Discovery & Ranking Challenge** hosted by Hack2skill and Redrob.